-The V&A is lending six objects to a major exhibition held at the National Museum in New Delhi, entitled The Everlasting Flame: Zoroastrianism in history and imagination.
-The exhibition features over 300 objects exploring the cultural history of Zoroastrianism.
-This exhibition is sponsored by the Government of India's Ministry for Minority Affairs and is open from 19 March until 31 May 2016.
+The V&A has leant six objects to a major exhibition held at the National Museum in New Delhi, entitled The Everlasting Flame: Zoroastrianism in history and imagination.
+The exhibition featured over 300 objects exploring the cultural history of Zoroastrianism.
+This exhibition was sponsored by the Government of India's Ministry for Minority Affairs and is open from 19 March until 31 May 2016.

 LEARNING AND AUDIENCE ENGAGEMENT